EphiWalker/Italy_BES/README.md

 # italy_bes
-What region of Italy is the best to visit and/or live in?
+In this project, I compare 20 regions of Italy to decide which regions are the best to visit and which ones are favored for an extended, a few-years-long vacation.